 You will also have an amazing selection of places to eat at while you are in Hatteras as they have some of the best restaurants in the Outer Banks!
 They have pizza, American, deli, and seafood places to choose from, some of which are waterfront restaurants.
 Hatteras also has a ferry port where ferries leave Hatteras Island for Ocracoke Island, the most remote part of North Carolina.
 The variety of places to eat, things to do, and the location make Hatteras Village one of the best Outer Banks that you can visit!

-Ocracoke is, by far, at the top of the list of best Outer Banks towns.
+Ocracoke is, by far, at the top of the list of best family friendly Outer Banks towns.
 Ocracoke Island can only be reached by plane or boat.
 The most common way to reach the island is via the free Hatteras-Ocracoke ferry.
 The ferry departs from the Hatteras Village port and takes about an hour to reach Ocracoke Island.
 While you are on the ferry you can stay in your vehicle or get out and explore or sit at the tables inside.
 We enjoy taking the ferry from Hatteras to Ocracoke!

 Once you arrive on the island, Highway 12 continues and you need to drive about 13 miles before you arrive at Ocracoke Village.
-Ocracoke is one of the coolest Outer Banks towns thanks to its unique history with pirates.
+Ocracoke is one of the coolest Outer Banks towns for families thanks to its unique history with pirates.
 The island was settled in 1585 by the English.
 In the 1600s and 1700s, pirates were a big problem on the island.

 The pirates caused havoc on Ocracoke Island.
 They boarded and robbed ships in the water, murdering passengers and crews.
 The notorious Blackbeard was one of the worst pirates and the Outer Banks was his stomping grounds, more specifically, Ocracoke Island.
 He and other pirates like Anne Bonny and Robert Deal, all terrorized the island.